Premise App

 3. Do Locate Tasks

-Typical submissions may include:
+Typical Locate submissions include:

 - Product or location names

-- Clear photos of items or storefronts
+- Photos of items or storefronts

-- Short videos when requested
+- Short videos when required

-- Simple product details or confirmations
+- Basic product details or confirmations

-- Scanning barcodes for verification
+- Barcode scans for verification

 4. Try Exploration Tasks

-For example, some opportunities pay $8 for auditing amenities at nearby fuel stations.
+One example includes paying around $8 for auditing amenities at nearby fuel stations.

 5. Complete Training Tasks